zlu883/noodel-js/CONTRIBUTING.md

 You can then use either:
 - `npm run build` to build the js bundle
 - `npm run serve` to create a hot-reloading server that can serve your HTML pages for testing purposes.
 The built files will be automatically injected.
-Note that for this to work, you need to create an `index.html` page under a folder named `public` in the project root, as well as a `main.ts` file under the `src` folder where you can write your entry point to use the library.
+Note that for this to work, you need to create an `index.html` page under the `public` folder in the project root, as well as a `main.ts` file under the `src` folder where you can write your entry point to use the library.
 These files will be omitted from git.

 The project is scaffolded using [vue-cli](https://cli.vuejs.org/).
 Refer to its docs for more information.

 ## Pull requests
 If you are interested in making a pull request, it'll be much appreciated.
 Please:
-- Make your pull request against the `master` branch
+- Make your pull request against the `dev` branch
 - Provide a clear description of what you did
 - Make a reference to any Github issue(s) you are addressing